Ace Attorney: Related media and other appearances

-The Takarazuka Revue, an all-female theater troupe, has adapted the series into stage musicals: 2009's Ace Attorney: Truth Resurrected, which is based on the last episode of the first game; 2010's Ace Attorney 2: Truth Resurrected Again, whose first act is an original story, and whose second is based on the final episode of the second game; and 2013's Ace Attorney 3: Prosecutor Miles Edgeworth, which is set before the events of Truth Resurrected Again.
+The Takarazuka Revue, an all-female theater troupe, has adapted the series into stage musicals: 2009's Ace Attorney: The Truth Reborn, which is based on the last episode of the first game; 2010's Ace Attorney 2: The Truth Reborn, Again..., whose first act is an original story, and whose second is based on the final episode of the second game; and 2013's Ace Attorney 3: Prosecutor Miles Edgeworth, which is set before the events of The Truth Reborn, Again...
+In 2023, the Takarazuka Revue wrote and performed a musical based on The Great Ace Attorney, titled The Great Ace Attorney: New Truth Reborn.
 A stage play based on the series, titled Gyakuten no Spotlight, ran in 2013, and was written by Eisaku Saito.
 A 2012 live-action film adaptation of the first game, titled Ace Attorney, was produced at the film studio Toei and directed by Takashi Miike.
 A 2016 TV anime adaptation of the series, Ace Attorney, was produced at A-1 Pictures and directed by Ayumu Watanabe.

 Kodansha has published several manga based on the series: a short story anthology was published in Bessatsu Young Magazine in 2006; Phoenix Wright: Ace Attorney and Ace Attorney Investigations: Miles Edgeworth were serialized in Weekly Young Magazine in 2007 and 2009, respectively; and another manga, which is based on the anime, was published in V Jump in 2016.
 A novel based on the series, Gyakuten Saiban: Turnabout Idol, was released in June 2016.
 Ace Attorney drama CDs, soundtrack albums, and figurines have also been released.

 Ace Attorney characters have made crossover appearances in other video games.
 Some Ace Attorney characters appear in SNK vs. Capcom: Card Fighters DS.
-Phoenix and Edgeworth make a cameo appearance in She-Hulk's ending in the fighting game Marvel vs. Capcom 3: Fate of Two Worlds; in the game's update, Ultimate Marvel vs. Capcom 3, Phoenix appears as a playable character.
+Phoenix and Edgeworth make a cameo appearance in She-Hulk's ending in the fighting game Marvel vs. Capcom 3: Fate of Two Worlds; in the game's update, Ultimate Marvel vs. Capcom 3, Phoenix appears as a playable character while Maya appears alongside Phoenix in his moveset, victory animation and Phoenix's ending in the game.
 Phoenix and Maya are playable characters in Project X Zone 2, while Edgeworth makes a non-player appearance.
 Phoenix, Maya, Edgeworth and Franziska were all playable in the mobile game Monster Hunter Explore in 2017, as part of one of its temporary crossover events, and a Phoenix transformation is available for a companion character in Monster Hunter XX.
 Music from the Ace Attorney series is featured in Taiko Drum Master: Doko Don!
 Mystery Adventure, with Phoenix making an appearance in the game's story.
 In April 2021, Ace Attorney was introduced to Teppen alongside the Dead Rising franchise with the "Ace vs. The People" expansion.